-- 1. In order for the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus to register the graduate in REPS, the graduate must send an email to the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focusfollowing receipt of the verification statement. - 2.
+- 1. In order for the Director of Dietetics Program to register the graduate in REPS, the graduate must send an email to the Director of Dietetics Program following receipt of the verification statement. - 2.
 The email should contain the graduate's first name, last name, middle name/initial (if applicable), from their UNE AND personal email address.
 This information MUST match your valid, government-issued, photo ID exactly.
-If the graduate sees an error in the spelling of their name in REPS, they will need to contact their Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus to edit their name in REPS so the application can be submitted to CDR.
+If the graduate sees an error in the spelling of their name in REPS, they will need to contact their Director of Dietetics Program to edit their name in REPS so the application can be submitted to CDR.

-3. After the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus enters the graduates information, they will receive an email (to the email the student provided) asking for completion of the student application and demographic data in REPS.
-Graduates must complete the information in order for the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus to complete the process.
+3. After the Director of Dietetics Program enters the graduates information, they will receive an email (to the email the student provided) asking for completion of the student application and demographic data in REPS.
+Graduates must complete the information in order for the Director of Dietetics Program to complete the process.